Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-\paragraph{CSP background.} The {\em constraint satisfaction problem} (CSP) is a framework for studying a wide range of problems in a uniform manner.
-A CSP is defined by a domain $D$ and a set of relations $\Gamma$ (the {\em constraint language}) that specifies the allowed constraints.
-The input of CSP$(\Gamma)$ is a set of such constraints, and the question is whether there is an assignment of values from $D$ that satisfies them or not.
-Examples of CSPs include basal problems such as $k$-SAT and $k$-{\sc Colouring}.
-The CSP framework is well-suited for complexity characterisations for all problems in classes of constraint language---so-called {\em dichotomy theorems}.
+\paragraph{CSP background.} The {\em constraint satisfaction problem} (CSP) is a framework for combinatorial problems.
+A CSP$(\Gamma)$ has a domain $D$ and a set of relations $\Gamma$ (the {\em constraint language}) that specifies allowed constraints.
+The input is a constraint set and the question is if there is an assignment of values from $D$ that satisfies them.
+Examples include fundamental problems such as $k$-SAT and $k$-{\sc Colouring}.
+This framework is suited for complexity characterizations for all problems in a class of constraint languages---so-called {\em dichotomy theorems}.
 One example is the celebrated result by (independently) Bulatov~\cite{Bulatov:focs2017} and Zhuk~\cite{Zhuk:jacm2020}: if the domain of $\Gamma$ is finite, then CSP$(\Gamma)$ is either in \P or \NP-complete.
-A dichotomy result is obviously important since it provides fundamental information about the problem class at hand, and it additionally pushes the algorithmic toolbox to its limit.
+Dichotomy results are important since they provide fundamental information about the problem class at hand and push the algorithmic toolbox to its limit.

-When a CSP instance is not satisfiable, one may look for an assignment that violates as few constraints as possible---an obvious generalization of the $\minlin{r}{R}$ problem.
-This defines a problem for every constraint language $\Gamma$ that we denote by $\mincsp{\Gamma}$.
-The computational complexity of finite-domain $\mincsp{\Gamma}$ is fully understood due to the \P/\NP-hardness dichotomy by Kolmogorov et al.~\cite{Kolmogorov:etal:sicomp2017}.
-Unfortunately, for most languages $\Gamma$, the resulting problem $\mincsp{\Gamma}$ is \NP-hard.
-This makes $\mincsp{\Gamma}$ an obvious target for applying parameterized complexity.
-Indeed, taking the number of unsatisifed constraints $k$ as the parameter, many cases of $\mincsp{\Gamma}$ are in \FPT when parameterized by $k$: a classical example is the \textsc{Almost 2-SAT} problem~\cite{Razgon:O'Sullivan:jcss2009}.
-While there is a complete solution for the two-element domain~\cite{Kim:etal:soda2023}, the general picture is unclear.
-This is strong motivation for studying the parameterized complexity of $\minlin{r}{R}$ since a complete dichotomy for $\mincsp{\Gamma}$ is impossible without a dichotomy theorem for $\minlin{r}{R}$.
+When a CSP$(\Gamma)$ instance is not satisfiable, one may look for an assignment that violates as few constraints as possible---we let $\mincsp{\Gamma}$ denote this generalization of $\minlin{r}{R}$.
+The computational complexity of finite-domain $\mincsp{\Gamma}$ is fully understood due to the \P/\NP-hardness dichotomy~\cite{Kolmogorov:etal:sicomp2017}.
+Unfortunately, it is typically \NP-hard, so it is an obvious target for applying parameterized complexity.
+Indeed, taking the number of unsatisifed constraints $k$ as the parameter, many cases of $\mincsp{\Gamma}$ are in \FPT: a classical example is the \textsc{Almost 2-SAT} problem~\cite{Razgon:O'Sullivan:jcss2009}.
+While there is an FPT/W[1]-hardness dichotomy for the two-element domain~\cite{Kim:etal:soda2023}, the general picture is unclear.
+This motivates studying $\minlin{r}{R}$, since a complete dichotomy for $\mincsp{\Gamma}$ is impossible without a dichotomy theorem for $\minlin{r}{R}$.